AlbertoSanBon/corticalMeasurement/docs/README.md

 # User Guide

 **DISCLAIMER**.
 The code provided in this repository is only intended to share the results of the article it refers to.
 The code is not optimised for efficient use.
-There are multiple blocks that have been implemented in a simple way for ease of debugging, but not for runtime optimisation.
+Multiple blocks have been implemented in a simple way for ease of debugging, but not for runtime optimisation.

 ### 1. Clone repository: